sebastiannaibaho/r-UCSantaBarbara/README.md

   >Grouping of common two word and three word phrases
 3. Lemmatization
-  >The reduction of words into their root form so they can analyzed the equally (e.g running, runs, ran all convert to run) Stopword removal and lemmatization was done through [nltk](https://www.nltk.org) and bigram and trigram creation through [gensim](https://radimrehurek.com/gensim/models/phrases.html).
+  >The reduction of words into their root form so they can analyzed the equally (e.g running, runs, ran all convert to run)

+Stopword removal and lemmatization was done through [nltk](https://www.nltk.org) and bigram and trigram creation through [gensim](https://radimrehurek.com/gensim/models/phrases.html).

 ### Optimizing the model
 #### Number of Topics
 Optimal topic amounts were chosen using coherence score.
+We chose 4 total topic clusters to prevent further subdivision of

 ![Number topics against coherence score](/markdown-assets/topic_coherence.png)